robjinman/nova/README.md

 #### Android

-On Android, the build output is an AAB bundle located under build/android/gradle_output/outputs/bundle, which can be installed using the [bundle tool](https://github.com/google/bundletool/releases).
+The build output is an AAB bundle located under build/android/gradle_output/outputs/bundle, which can be installed using the [bundle tool](https://github.com/google/bundletool/releases).

 Convert the bundle to APKs